AbheekrajUpadhyayBhattarai/AbheekrajUpadhyayBhattarai/README.md

 - 💞️ I’m looking to collaborate on AI Gadgets
 - 📫 How to reach me abhikr7.co
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Your brain is constantly eating itself.
+- ⚡ Fun fact: You can paraglide without parachute only for one time....

 <!---
 AbheekrajUpadhyayBhattarai/AbheekrajUpadhyayBhattarai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.